 Have Your Hydrangeas Changed in Color?

 Have your Endless Summer Hydrangeas changed color?
 The bloom color relies on the pH level of your soil.
 If the blue is not as deep as it once was, you can adjust the soil's acid level by adding sulfur.
-The best way to do so is to use a product called Color Me Blue, a pelletized sulfur that works its way into the soil, which adjusts soil pH to give you beautiful, blue blooms.
+The best way to do so is to use a soil acidifier such as Espoma 'Soil Acidifier', a pelletized sulfur that works its way into the soil, which adjusts soil pH to give you beautiful, blue blooms.